Consensys/doc.web3signer/docs/Reference/CLI/CLI-Subcommands.md

     eth2.export.to: /Users/me/my_node/interchange.json
     ```

-File to export the slashing protection database to in the interchange format.
+The file to export the slashing protection database to.
+The exported file uses the [Complete]
+interchange format

 ### `eth2 import`

+Import a slashing protection database from a file.

 #### `from`